 How to Motivate People to Give Their Best for Your Company

-Advice: Use financial incentives to increase motivation and productivity of the people in your company.
+Advice: Use financial and non-financial incentives to increase motivation and productivity of the people in your company.

-Despite the predominant opinion that most employees respond positively only to financial enticements, you can greatly improve employee performance in your company when you diversify the types of incentives you use.
+Despite the predominant opinion that most employees respond positively only to the amount of money they get , you can greatly improve your employees’ performance when you diversify the types of incentives you use.

 A payment that reflects the talents, experiences and expectations of employees is a necessary condition to attract quality resources in your team.
-I said necessary condition.
-I haven’t said sufficient!
+To read necessary condition, and not sufficient!
 Good salaries and an attractive benefits package will help you hire quality people for your company and, to a certain extent, to keep them.
 But these incentives are not enough to retain valuable employees!

 Entrepreneurs and managers assume too often, that what motivates themselves also motivates their employees.
 In reality, each person has his own idea of what a good bonus from the company means.
 And usually, the view from the top of the company is different from the one perceived by employees.
 That’s one of the reasons why some people are entrepreneurs, and others are employees.

-But what expectations do employees have of their employers in the 21st century?
-Taking the example of innovative companies such as Google, that has built a five star employer reputation by offering their workforce excellent benefits, people have rising expectations.
+What are the employees’ expectations in the 21st century?
+Taking the example of innovative companies such as Google, that has built a five-star employer reputation by offering their workforce amazing benefits, people have rising expectations.
 Some employees want more freedom and flexible working hours.
 Many appreciate when the company makes their life easier as parents.
 Others will prefer a certain management style based on teamwork and merit recognition.

-3. When delegating, take into account what type of tasks and activities each member of your team prefers, what are they best at?
+- When delegating, take into account the type of tasks and activities each member of your team prefers, and what each person is best at

-6. Make simple constant discussions with employees to show a natural interest in people.
+- Make simple discussions with your employees to show a natural interest in people

-10. Assign responsibilities and always be prepared to assist employees.
+- Assign responsibilities and always be prepared to assist your employees

-11. Support, provide training and guide your team to success.
+- Support, provide training and guide your team to success

 Once you have implemented these measures, you can establish a way of working that will help you to keep your employees and transform your company into a more attractive place for other quality employees.

-What is essential for you as an entrepreneur and manager is to understand that your trick of offering a bonus or increasing the payment will not work for an employee who believes it is essential to enjoy a flexible work schedule.
+What is essential for you as a business leader is to understand that your trick of offering a bonus or increasing the payment will not work for an employee who believes it is essential to enjoy a flexible work schedule.
 To determine what people really want I recommend you establish an open system of communication with the people in your team.
-You have to listen, to observe, to remember individual differences and take care to give people the benefits that really drives them.
+Simply listen, observe, remember individual differences and take care to give people the benefits that really drives THEM.